BenTMatthews/SpoonCMS/README.md

 * "Can't I please store it somewhere else?"
     * Adding other storage options is on the roadmap.
 This is not a high priority currently based on user feedback, but Mongo is next to be considered.
 * "But I need features like creating routes, custom perms, on the fly templates..."
     * All valid things to want, but Spoon is not built for that.
-Other larger CMS products like Orchard or Umbraco are great products that are built for large scale applications.
+Other larger CMS products like Orchard or Umbraco are great products that are built for large CMS solutions that control the application completely.
 Thats not the goal of this project.
 * "You know this isn't actually a whole lot of work or magic, right?
     * Yes.
 Just trying to (lightly) formalize work I, and many peers, have had to do a bunch of different times so we never have to again.
 * "Okay there has to be SOME way to input content and access it dynamically with redeploying, right?"
-    * You can fake it, and I have on some projects.
-If you make a view, call it Custom, that simply frames a data block, you can have this where you want some dynamic content.
+    * You can fake it by passing the CustomData key as a route.
 ```
 @Html.Raw(ViewData["CustomData"])
 ```